avaframe/AvaFrame/docs/moduleAna1Tests.rst

 -------

 A workflow example is given in :py:mod:`runScripts.runRotationTest.py`.
-Some example input data is given in avaTripleBowl.
+Some example input data is given in avaTripleBowl (bowl topography).

 ..
 Flat plane test
 .. ====================